deeptavker/piNNS/docs/neighbour.md

 ![alt text](https://github.com/deeptavker/MPS/blob/master/analysis/pics/threads.png)

 ##### 3.4 Variation of time with respect to `MAX_NEIGHB`.
 These tests show that in case of GPU, memory considerations become critical to speedup.
 Following are plots which depict curves in which `MAX_NEIGHB` is varied while keeping number of particles constant.
 Time taken for NNS is recorded for Parallel and Serial neighbour search functions.
 Speedup is also compared.
+As can be seen, memory transfers are handled quite easily by the CPU but for the GPU code, they slow down the code by a certain amount.
+This demonstrates the *throughput optimisation* in GPUs as compared to *Latency Optimisation* in CPUs.

 ![alt text](https://github.com/deeptavker/MPS/blob/master/analysis/pics/parallel_max_neighb.png)